 My name is Peter Bogert.
 I’m married to Laura, with three adult children and 7 grandchildren.
 I’m an avid baseball fan, living and dying with the Philadelphia Phillies.
 I enjoy listening to audiobooks about military history and reading Theology.
 I graduated from Northeastern Bible College in NJ in 1976, and have served two churches over a 41 year period, one in northern New Jersey from 1976-1980 and the other in the Philadelphia suburbs from 1980 until 2017.
+I spent most of the last three years driving retired folks to doctor appointments.
+In August, 2019, I became a part-time Assistant Pastor at Calvary Bible Fellowship Church in the Coopersburg, Pennsylvania.
+I’m excited to be back in church ministry again.

 Are you in seminary, contemplating ministry?
 Are you new to the role of pastor?
 Have you been a pastor for awhile?
 Then this site has been designed with you in mind.